ligurio/swebok-v3/0_introduction.md

 profession.

 In 1958, John Tukey, the world-renowned statistician, coined the term software.
-The term soft ware engineering was used in the title of a NATO conference held in Germany in 1968.
+The term software engineering was used in the title of a NATO conference held in Germany in 1968.
 The IEEE Computer Society first published its Transactions on Software Engineering in 1972, and a commit- tee for developing software engineering standards was established within the IEEE Computer Society in 1976.